dlh/myfitnesspal-healthkit/README.md

 * [Selenium](http://www.seleniumhq.org)
 * [Chrome](https://www.google.com/chrome/) and
   [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/)
-* An ad-blocker extension for Chrome. uBlock Origin is recommend.
+* An ad-blocker extension for Chrome. uBlock Origin is recommended.

-  You will need the `.crx` file, which you can download from [this website](http://chrome-extension-downloader.com) by searching for extension ID `cjpalhdlnbpafiamejdnhcphjbkeiagm`.
+  You will need the `.crx` file, which can be downloaded from [this website](http://chrome-extension-downloader.com) by searching for extension ID `cjpalhdlnbpafiamejdnhcphjbkeiagm`.